 Please, can you advise if your I.N.K. course is relevant to microblading needle configurations as well as digital?
 Thanks, D.

 Me: Hi D.

 In general, many aspects of the lessons on needles apply to both machine and manual type needles.
-There is a specific lesson on manual needles with 2 downloadable manual needle tip sheets and if needed I can elaborate via email.
 As an artist, I use both manual and machine needles.

 Maybe you have a specific question I can answer?

 Message: Thanks for getting back to me so quickly.
 I’ve got an understanding of the different configurations.
 It’s just understanding the benefits (or should I say drawbacks) of the different gauges of needles.
 For example, 0.16 needles provide a crisper line, however, when shouldn’t they be used.
 And 0.20 gauge.
 Is there a lesson you would recommend for me to discover the details of microblading needles?

 Me: In the course, I explain that regardless of manual or machine needles, the bigger the needle the bigger the hole or line.
 Larger diameter needles deliver more color but cause more trauma.
 Some skin types require a smaller size - while oily thicker skin could be more appropriate with a .20 in order to deliver enough color deposit.
 (There aren’t taper options in microblade/manual needles “yet” but that would be to consider as well.)